dbrownidau/constitution/WIP-Constitution.md

 10.3.
 General Meetings are to be held in person at either the University or a voted upon location.

 10.4.
-The Secretary shall give all members with voting rights notice via email of all general meetings at least 4 working days before the date fixed for the holding therof.
+The Secretary shall give all members with voting rights notice via email of all general meetings at least 4 working days before the date fixed for the holding thereof.

 10.5.
 General Meetings are open to all members.